timklapdor/csulx/_strategies/Multimodal-Presence.md

 Denise Blanchard and Jessica Biles

 #### Motivation
 The desire to implement a multimodal presence, and therefore a multimodal teaching and learning environment within NRS531 had its origins in a very real teaching and learning issue faced by the academic.
 NRS531 is a Master’s level nursing subject which consisted of approximately equal numbers of students from Australia and Canada.
-As a result of these students being in significantly different timezones, the academic was offering multiple times for live online meetings every week through adobe connect, which was becoming unsustainable for the academic.
+As a result of these students being in significantly different time zones, the academic was offering multiple times for live online meetings every week through adobe connect, which was becoming unsustainable for the academic.
 Denise also felt that because of the frequency of the meetings and their relatively relaxed structure, both attendance and engagement with these meetings had dropped off because students felt they could ‘always go to next week's’ meeting.
 A way to both maintain and enhance consistent teacher presence, increase engagement and provide stronger pathways for varied interaction was needed, but any planned approach needed to recognise the limits of both student and academic availability.

 #### Implementation